Corusichthys

-Corusichthys megacephalus is an extinct pycnodontid that lived during the lower Cenomanian of what is now Lebanon.
+Corusichthys is an extinct marine pycnodontiform that lived during the Late Cretaceous of what is now Lebanon.
+It contains a single species, C. megacephalus from the late Cenomanian-aged Haqel site of the Sannine Formation.

 C. megacephalus is known from a 34 mm long fossil.
 It had plates arranged like a helmet around its head, and had a massive, triangular spine on its dorsal side.
 C. megacephalus is closely related the genera Trewavasia and Hensodon, as well as Coccodus.